 In 2019, the Tasmanian Bell Bay Aluminium smelter was running on 96% renewable electricity and exporting about 78% of its aluminium, so we’re already exporting green aluminium from Tasmania.
 Tasmania is now running on 100% renewables, so this aluminium export now carries more renewable energy.

 Our mainland renewable generation is increasing.
 As this happens, the mainland aluminium producers are becoming greener aluminium producers.

 Australia is developing a green aluminium industry & exporting an increasing amount of renewable energy via aluminium exports.

 Aluminium smelters as batteries

 Our aluminium smelters provide (1) high-quality jobs, (2) export income, (3) a way of exporting renewable energy, and (4) they could become virtual batteries.
-In Essen in Germany, they have upgraded one aluminium smelter so it can vary its electricity demand.
+In Essen in Germany, they have upgraded one aluminium smelter to vary its electricity demand.
 When electricity is in short supply, the smelter can use much less electricity, and when there is plenty of electricity, it can use far more electricity.
 In doing this, it acts like a giant virtual battery.
 We could upgrade our smelters and pay them to flexibly alter their enormous electric use to balance supply and demand.
 Simon Holmes-a-Court argues that managing electricity demand like this would be far cheaper than building the “Snowy two” pumped hydro storage.
 Australia should try to keep its Aluminium smelters.

 (Costs of using an aluminium smelter as a battery verses Snowy 2: Lighter Footprints: Simon Holmes à Court: 22 May 2020)